Tips for planning your ACCA study: Start to finish.

 - For each paper, make a clear plan on how you’re going to tackle it.

-- As well as studying the subject, make sure you plan time to practise using your knowledge in the run-up to the exam.
+- As well as studying the subject, make sure you plan time to practice using your knowledge in the run-up to the exam.
 Practice questions are a key part of planning for success, as this is a great way to make sure the information you’ve learned really sinks in.

 - Revision courses and question days are an excellent way to ensure you’re well prepared for your exam.